Be Seen Be Found Faster

 Built for Reliability

 Built on an award-winning architectural lineage, AvaBuoy evolves field-proven technology into a modern safety necessity.
-It mitigates common failure points of electronic gear - batteries, software, and interference - offering mechanical simplicity when it matters most.
+It addresses common failure points of electronic gear—batteries, software, and interference—offering mechanical simplicity when it matters most.

 RELEASE SYSTEM